-How to use data to analyze your employee engagement
+How to analyze your survey data to improve employee engagement

-Feedback data has become so indispensable where critical decisions of the organizations are taken considering it.
-Imagine you have collected all the required feedback from your employees; your next step is to analyze the gathered feedback data.
+Feedback data has become so indispensable when making critical decisions for the organization.
 It’s not about just collecting data; what matters is what you do with the data.
-Converting the gathered data into employee engagement activity is always a tricky job.
-Especially when the feedback is enormous, breaking down into parts, sorting and classifying it to get the inferences makes it even trickier.
+Analyzing the gathered data and converting it into actionable insights to improve employee engagement is always a tricky job.
 This blog untangles the knots of this complex process.

-To analyze the feedback data effectively, you need to understand clearly about the collected data and channel them into actions.
-How you look upon data decides the organizational strategies, the performance of your employees, and the overall success.
-Therefore you need to follow an approach even for analyzing and envisioning data.
-So once you have your survey results in your hands, classify them.
-For example, classify the feedback of employees referring to a particular age, salary range, years of experience, and so on.
-And you may find out that employees of particular no. of years after which employees leave the organization, or employees with certain salary range are leaving.
-Therefore when you find such employees who are at higher risks, you can take steps to solve their issues and re-engage them.
+Once you have your survey results in your hands, classify them.
+For example, classify the feedback of employees according to a particular age, salary range, years of experience, and so on.
+Then, look for trends.
+You may find out that employees who have been with the company for a particular number of years leave the organization or that employees with certain salary range are leaving.
+Therefore when you find such employees who are at higher risks of leaving, you can take steps to solve their issues and re-engage them.

-Thus these two steps can help you with the overwhelming challenge of analyzing enormous feedback data and knowing about employee engagement.
-Therefore now you know how to collect relevant feedback data and interpret it with employee engagement initiatives.
+Keeping these in mind will help you overcome the challenge of interpreting survey data as actionable insights to improve employee engagement.
 So what are you waiting for?
-Go and convert those feedback into a meaningful change for both your organization as well as for your employees.
+Go and convert those feedback into a meaningful change for your organization as well as for your employees.